Danko-Lab/dTOX/README.md

     bash run_rtfbsdb.bsh genome_id cisbp_zip genome_2bit TFBS_output_dir [cpu_cores]

-    genome_id       -- genome id, such as hg19, mm10
+    genome_id       -- any genome id rather than hg19 and mm10.
     cisbp_zip	    -- The zip file including motifs list and PWM file. (downloaded from cis-bp). genome_2bit     -- The 2 bit file of genome TFBS_output_dir -- The path to output the TFBS bed files for each motif define in cisbp_zip